Water Monitoring Program

 Extensive research has been compiled on the life history, tolerance, and habitat requirements of aquatic macroinvertebrates, making them exceptional indicators of ecosystem health.
 With limited mobility and relatively short lifespans, these organisms provide insight into localized and current water quality conditions.
 Aquatic macroinvertebrate data are available on DEQ’s website.

 Periphyton (a complex matrix of algae and heteroptrophic microbes) represents the bottom of the food chain in aquatic ecosystems.
-While algal communities are important food sources for macroinvertebrates and some fishes, excessive algal growth can not only be an aesthetic nuisance but can also deplete oxygen available to other aquatic organisms.
-Ecologists collect periphyton samples to better understand relationships between chlorophyll-a and periphyton biomass to water chemistry parameters (e.g., nutrients).
+While algal communities are important food sources for macroinvertebrates and some fishes, excessive algal growth can not only be an aesthetic nuisance but can also deplete oxygen available to aquatic organisms.
+Ecologists collect periphyton or clorophyll a samples to better understand the relationships between chlorophyll a and periphyton biomass to aquatic life communities and aquatic biology.

-Bacteria (Escherichia coli) are collected from selected sites to determine if primary contact limits are being attained during the critical season (May 1 to September 30).
-DEQ uses data from these samples to assess impairment for purposes of the Clean Water Act.
-The Arkansas Department of Health maintains a list of swim beaches that are closed due to bacteria.
+Bacteria (Escherichia coli) are collected from selected sites to determine if criteria are being attained during the primary contact recreation season (May 1 to September 30) and during the secondary contact recreation season (year-round).
+While multiple agencies sample bacteria, the Arkansas Department of Health (ADH) maintains a list of swim beaches that are closed due to bacteria.